DETAILED ACTION

 Step 1

-Claims 1-8 are within the four statutory categories.
+Claims 1-3 and 5-8 are within the four statutory categories.
 Claims 1-6 are drawn to a symptom understanding assist apparatus, which is within the four statutory categories (i.e. machine).
 Claim 7 is drawn to a symptom understanding assist method, which is within the four statutory categories (i.e. process).
 Claim 8 is drawn to a computer-readable non-transitory recording medium having recorded thereon a symptom understanding assist program for causing a computer to function as a symptom understanding assist apparatus, which is within the four statutory categories (i.e. manufacture).

 Prong 1 of Step 2A